-NAV CANADA has retained HELIOS to begin an independent airspace design review of the Toronto airspace and flight path designs.
+NAV CANADA retained HELIOS to begin an independent airspace design review of the Toronto airspace and flight path designs.

 Public presentation of Helios report:

-Helios will present recommendations to NAV CANADA and the public to reduce aircraft noise within the Toronto airspace.
+Helios presented recommendations to NAV CANADA and the public to reduce aircraft noise within the Toronto airspace.
 At this point, the public will need to patiently wait while NAV CANADA digests the report and its recommendations and determine/plan what recommendations can be implemented and in what timeframe.
 As residents affected by this continuing noise impact by Toronto Pearson airport operations, we are seeking relief through recommendations put forward by Helios, and implemented shortly thereafter.
 There will obviously be a delay from presentented recommendations in the report to actual implementation.
 Therefore, we are not aware of the timing of any proposed implementation schedule of HELIOS recommendations.

 Any access to HELIOS material is through the following website: www.torontoairspacereview.ca